eigerco/polka-storage/docs/src/pallets/storage-provider.md

 > [!IMPORTANT]
 > All other storage provider extrinsics will be rejected if the storage provider is not registered.

-Before a storage provider can register, they need to set up a [PeerId](todo: link to peer id).
-This [PeerId](todo: link to peer id) is used in the p2p network to connect to the storage provider.
+Before a storage provider can register, they need to set up a [PeerId]([todo: link to peer id](https://docs.libp2p.io/concepts/fundamentals/peers/#peer-id)).
+This [PeerId]([todo: link to peer id](https://docs.libp2p.io/concepts/fundamentals/peers/#peer-id)) is used in the p2p network to connect to the storage provider.

 | Name                     | Description                          |
 | ------------------------ | ------------------------------------ |